Generic Name: cabotegravir + rilpivirine

 Cabenuva is a long-acting injectable HIV regimen.
-It contains two different types of HIV drugs: the experimental integrase inhibitor cabotegravir and an injectable version of rilpivirine (sold in pill form as Edurant).
+It contains two different types of HIV drugs: the integrase inhibitor cabotegravir and an injectable version of the NNRTI rilpivirine (sold in pill form as Edurant).

 The most common side effect is injection site reactions such as pain, redness or swelling.
 Other adverse events, including fever, fatigue, headache, and muscle pain, nausea, sleep disorders, dizziness and rash, are less common.

 For a review of drug interactions, including prescription and over-the-counter medications and supplements that should not be taken with Cabenuva or may require dose adjustments, consult the Cabenuva package insert.